Non-Religious Pastoral Support Network

-The Non-Religious Pastoral Support Network is an organisation supporting a network of people who work in non-religious pastoral care which also promotes and advocates for non-religious pastoral care provision within the UK in institutions such as the NHS and HM Prison and Probation Service (HMPPS), the British Armed Forces and within the British education system.
+The Non-Religious Pastoral Support Network (NRPSN) is an organisation supporting a network of people who work in non-religious pastoral care which also promotes and advocates for non-religious pastoral care provision within the UK in institutions such as the NHS and HM Prison and Probation Service (HMPPS), the British Armed Forces and within the British education system.

 It was formed in 2016 and the current chair is Lindsay Van Dijk.
 The current head of pastoral support at Humanists UK is Clare Elcombe Webber, who is responsible for developing the organisation.
 Six other people make up the governing board within the constitution of the organisation.

 History

 NRPSN was set up in 2016 as part of Humanists UK under the name Humanist Care.
 It originated partly in response to a British Social Attitudes Survey which concluded that 53% of people in Britain considered themselves to have no religion, and from what Humanists UK perceived to be a huge demand for trained non-religious people in the field of pastoral care to meet the needs of this demographic, both as recipients and providers of care.